saukr1006/Bird-Identification-App/README.md

 Bird Identification App is a react native(expo cli) application for identification of Indian birds species using convolutional neural networks.
 We have used convolutional neural networks (CNNs) to build and train a model which can classify the birds from their images.
 We have used Keras, a deep learning framework built on top of TensorFlow 2.0, for building,training and testing our deep learning model.
+Frontend is built using react native and firebase.

 * You can find the traning code **[here](https://drive.google.com/file/d/1ds1OQ1P0pXGASGQY4oUv3b0wvyWxRbPj/view?usp=sharing)**.
 This contains the code for the initial model we built.